Luxtoday

 Last time updated

 When you move to Luxembourg, you may not have time to deal with documents.
 However, many urgent tasks – registering in a commune, applying for a residence permit, renting an apartment – require certain papers.
-Most often, some of them you can prepare in the country of residence, but this does not guarantee that the translations will not have to be recertified or even translated again with the help of a specialist.
+Most often, some of them you can prepare in the country of residence, but this does not guarantee that the translations will not have to be recertified or even translated again with the help of a local specialist.

 Luxembourg has three official languages – French, German, and Luxembourgish – but English is often added to the list.

 It will often depend on the status and grounds on which you're moving to Luxembourg.
 Relocation documents can be divided into necessary and additional.
-Necessary documents include:

-• Passports (internal and foreign);
+• Passports (internal and foreign),

-• Marriage certificate, if you are married;
+• Marriage certificate, if you are married,

-• Criminal record certificate;
+• Criminal record certificate,

 • Documents for work or study.